Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

 The self-updating server shouldn't be too difficult to make a Docker container for.
 All that's involved is starting two more executables in addition to the OSM dispatcher.
 One executable downloads incoming updates, and the other script applies them to the server.

 In my experience, the self-updating part of hosting an Overpass server is very compute-heavy.
 When I tried setting this up on my Azure server, I needed to drop down from minutely updates to hourly updates so that I could run the Overpass server on a cheap enough class of VM for my Azure credits.
+In practice, that means my server maps are lagging from anywhere between 30m to 1h30m.

-In the meantime, if you ever need to make an OSM Overpass Docker image for a static OSM database, I've got you covered 😊.
+If you're interested in hosting your own Overpass server, the static server is perfectly fine if you don't need your maps with live updates from OpenStreetMap.
+The only reason I want updates is because I make updates to OSM in areas I walk in, and I want my app updated with those changes I make 😊.

 {{< contact-me box="nix" >}}